US missionaries say 2 of 17 abductees freed in Haiti

 “While we rejoice at this release, our hearts are with the 15 people who are still being held," the group said.

+The spokesman for Haiti's National Police, Gary Desrosiers, confirmed to The Associated Press that two hostages were released on Sunday.

 The missionaries were kidnapped by the 400 Mawozo gang on Oct.
-16. There are five children in the group of 16 U.S. citizens and one Canadian.
-Their Haitian driver also was abducted.
+16. There are five children in the group of 16 U.S. citizens and one Canadian, including an 8-month-old.
+Their Haitian driver also was abducted, according to a local human rights organization.

-The leader of 400 Mawozo gang has threatened to kill the hostages unless the gang's demands are met.
+The leader of the 400 Mawozo gang has threatened to kill the hostages unless his demands are met.
 Authorities have said the gang was demanding $1 million per person, although it wasn’t immediately clear that included the children in the group.

-The U.S. government has urged U.S. citizens to leave Haiti because of the country’s deepening insecurity and the severe lack of fuel.
-Canada announced Friday it was pulling all but essential personnel from its embassy.
+The release comes as Haiti struggles with a spike in gang-related violence and kidnappings, with the U.S. government recently urging U.S. citizens to leave Haiti amid deepening insecurity and a severe lack of fuel blamed on gangs blocking gas distribution terminals.
+On Friday, Canada announced it was pulling all but essential personnel from its embassy.

+The fuel shortage has forced hospitals to turn away patients and paralyzed public transportation, with some schools closing and businesses shortening their work hours.

+Haiti also is trying to recover from the July 7 assassination of President Jovenel Moise and a 7.2 magnitude earthquake that struck in mid-August, killing more than 2,200 people and destroying tens of thousands of homes.